SPO abducted by terrorists returns home

-Srinagar: A special police officer (SPO), who was abducted by terrorists from his residence in Jammu and Kashmir’s Pulwama district, has returned home, police said today.
+SRINAGAR: A Special Police Officer (SPO), who was abducted by terrorists from his residence in Pulwama District, has returned home, police said today.

 SPO Mudasir Ahmad Lone was abducted by terrorists from his house at Chainattar village in south Kashmir’s Tral area on Friday night, a police officer said.